mscarlett/BioTools/README.md

 BioTools
 ========

 Python tools for bioinformatics data.
-The goal of this project is to improve the tools available in existing open source libraries such as BioPython and BioConductor.
+The goal of this project is to improve the tools available in BioPython by creating user-friendly modules, which can potentially be integrated into the project.